-- At the top right of the visualization window, you can see four icons: - - No1: Split Horizontal. - No2: Split Vertical. - No3: Maximize (only useful if there are multiple visualization windows). - No4: Close (only useful if there are multiple visualization windows).
+• At the top right of the visualization window, you can see four icons (in fact, perhaps also a 5th one):

+- No1: Split Horizontal. - No2: Split Vertical. - No3: Maximize (only useful if there are multiple visualization windows).
+If you click on this you will see the fifth icon, which restores the view. - No4: Close (only useful if there are multiple visualization windows).